 At O’Learys Tolv you can try curling, go bowling or mess around on whacky golf simulators.
 BallBreaker has slot-car racing, shuffleboard, and simulators that let you hunt virtual bears and elk (it doesn’t get much more Swedish than that).

 13) Watch free stand-up comedy.
 The Big Ben Pub in Södermalm has free stand-up shows on Thursdays and Sundays at 8pm, with acts performing in English and Swedish.

 15) Head to the Lida Nature Reserve to do some outdoor parkour.
 This specially-built parkour course is surrounded by woods and greenery – and it’s completely free to use.

 16) Go bouldering.
 There are some good, purpose-built bouldering walls near the play park in Rålambshovsparken.
 Just turn up and start climbing.

 17) Watch a free performance.
-There are usually free gigs, plays and cultural activities taking place across Stockholm during summertime.
-Parkteatern puts on free outdoor shows from June–September.
+Check out the many free gigs, plays and cultural activities that take place across Stockholm in summer.

-19) Grab a beer at Pub Anchor and watch some real-life rock karaoke unfold before your eyes.
-There’s even a free buffet, for when the headbanging makes you hungry.
+19) Grab a beer at Pub Anchor and watch some real-life head-banging karaoke unfold before your eyes.

 20) Wander through medieval Stockholm (and see the last remaining section of the old city walls) at Medeltidsmuseet.
 It’s completely free to visit.